75lb/handbrake-js/README.md

         console.log(stdout);
     });

-For use from the command line
+Use from the command line
 -----------------------------
-run:
+If you installed `handbrake-js` globally, using:

-    $ npm install -g handbrake-js
+    $ sudo npm install -g handbrake-js

-usage:
+then you can encode from the command line:

     $ handbrake-js --input "Ballroom Bangra.avi" --output "Ballroom Bangra.mp4" --preset Normal